ANZ Seeds of Renewal

 Gather information to support your grant application

-Please read the information below to plan and prepare your project.
-The information below sets out what you MUST include for your project to be considered.
+Please read the information below to support the planning and preparation of your project.
+It also sets out what you MUST include for your project to be considered.
 There are plenty of helpful resources to support you along the way.

 Please contact FRRR if you have any questions about the following information.